 5. Some cabin categories include extra features.

 As you move up in suite level, you may find even more included.
 For example, some cabins may include specialty dining that usually comes with an extra charge, or unlimited access to the spa’s thermal suite, with saunas, steam rooms, and whirlpool tubs.
-In addition, spa treatments are always extra on cruise ships — unless you book Regent’s Seven Seas Explorer Regent Suite, which offers the unique feature of unlimited in-cabin spa treatments.
+In addition, spa treatments are always extra on cruise ships — unless you book the Regent Suite on Regent Seven Seas Explorer, which offers unlimited in-cabin spa treatments.